Last updated June 2023 | Words and photos by Vietnam Coracle

 Screenshots: 1.
 Bourdain chats to President Obama in the rain outside Huong Lien restaurant; 2.
 Bourdain listens as Hà breaks down in tears discussing the struggles of the past.

-Disclosure: I never receive payment for anything I write: my content is always free & independent.
-I’ve written these reviews because I want to: I like Anthony Bourdain’s work & I want my readers to know about it.
-For more details, see my Disclosure & Disclaimer statements here
+*Disclosure: I never receive payment for anything I write: my content is always free and independent.
+I’ve written this guide because I want to: I like Anthony Bourdain’s work and I want my readers to know about it.
+For more details, see my Disclosure & Disclaimer statements and my About Page